sanitswain/java8tips/funcinterfaces.rst

 .. important::  There are two things you should be aware of before writing method references.

 	#.
 Method reference should not contain paranthesis after method name otherwise it will represent a method invocation that will lead to compilation error.
 	#.
-It is difficult to wrte meethod signature until and unless you know the signature of the method for which writing method reference.
+It is difficult to write lambdas or method references until and unless you know the signature of the method you are looking for.

 Constructor as method reference
 -------------------------------
-As you know constructors are kind of special methods so method reference will also applied to constructors.
-Generally we use ``new`` operator to create an object invoking the constructor.
-So if you have zero argument constructor or parameterized constructor then you would have written lambdas as below.
+As you know constructors are kind of special methods, method reference will also applicable to constructors.
+Syntax of method reference for constructor is same as static method.
+Below are some of examples of method references for constructors.

 .. list-table::
    :widths: 20 80